julzerinos/school-shootings-analysis/docs/_content/high_level.md

 The data set entails `366` shootings over the time period of April 20th 1999 until February 2nd 2023.
 With a period of `8689` days, there was a shooting occuring on school grounds every `23.74` days.

 There have been `603` casualties, of which `192` were deaths.
-On average, `1.13` people were injured and `0.52` were killed during a shooting.
+On average, around two were injured and one person was killed during every two school shootings.
 The highest amount of deaths occurred during the Sandy Hook shooting (December 14th, 2012) with `26` deaths.

 ## States affected